A guide to getting a Spanish NIE number so you can buy a property in Spain.

 There is also a Spanish Consulate in Edinburgh and Northern Ireland – ring the Embassy for more information.

-3. Authorise a third party to obtain you NIE number on your behalf
+3. Authorise a third party to obtain your Spanish NIE number on your behalf

 The Spanish Government now permits foreigners to authorise a third party to obtain an NIE number on their behalf, as I reported in this article The Spanish Government now allows foreigners to get an NIE number through a legal representative.
 There was a period of time when this was not possible.